Naphier/pm2_monitor/readme.md

 ![reload](repo_images/pm2_monit_reload.jpg)

 ## Installation
-Clone this repo then run `install` from bash
+Clone this repo then run `install.sh` from bash
+Edit `server/.env` and `client/.env` as needed for your environment Run with `run-dev.sh`.
+Ctrl+C should kill both the react app and the server, but if the server doesn't die then its pid should be in `server.pid`.
+Or run the server by cd into server/ then `npm start` (or `pm2 start server.js --name="PM2_Monitor" --watch` :smiley_cat:)
+And run the react app by cd into client/ then `npx react-scripts start`.

 ## Notes
 Only tested on CentOS 7